DataTig/DataTig/docs/tutorial/index.rst

 DataTig can help!

-Work through the following tutorials in order to understand more.
+Work through the following tutorial in order to understand more.

+This tutorial assumes that you are comfortable using Git and command line tools.

+This tutorial assumes you are using Linux or Mac, and you have Python 3 installed.

-These tutorials assume you want to use certain services, like GitHub.
+This tutorial assumes you want to use certain services, like GitHub.
 No alternatives will be given in the tutorial, to keep the tutorial simple.
 In reality, you can use DataTig with many different services.
 All services suggested in this tutorial have a free option, so you should be able to complete it with no cost.

-These tutorial assume you are using Linux or Mac, and you have Python 3 installed.

 .. toctree::
    :maxdepth: 2